Dorchester, Dorset: Early modern

 In the 17th and 18th centuries Dorchester suffered several serious fires: in 1613, caused by a tallow chandler's cauldron getting too hot and setting alight; in 1622, started by a maltster; in 1725, begun in a brewhouse; and in 1775, caused by a soap boiler.
 The 1613 fire was the most devastating, resulting in the destruction of 300 houses and two churches (All Saints and Holy Trinity).

 Only a few of the town's early buildings have survived to the present day, including Judge Jeffreys' lodgings and a Tudor almshouse.
 Among the replacement Georgian buildings are many, such as the Shire Hall, which are built in Portland stone.
 The municipal buildings, which incorporate the former corn exchange and the former town hall, were erected in 1848 on the site of an earlier town hall, which was built in 1791 and had a marketplace underneath.

 In the 17th century the town was at the centre of Puritan emigration to America, and the local rector, John White, organised the settlement of Dorchester, Massachusetts.
 The first colonisation attempted was at Cape Ann, where fishermen who would rejoin the fishing fleet when the vessels returned the next year, tried to be self-sufficient.
 The land was unsuitable, the colony failed and was moved to what is now Salem.
 In 1628, the enterprise received a Royal Charter and the Massachusetts Bay Company was formed with three hundred colonists arriving in America that year and more the following year.
 For his efforts on behalf of Puritan dissenters, White has been called the unheralded founder of the Massachusetts Bay Colony.
 (Some observers have attributed the oversight to the fact that White, unlike John Winthrop, never went to America.)

 In 1642, just before the English Civil War, Hugh Green, a Catholic chaplain was executed here.
 After his execution, Puritans played football with his head.
 The town was heavily defended against the Royalists in the civil war and Dorset was known as "the southern capital of coat-turning", as the county gentry found it expedient to change allegiance and to swap the sides they supported on several occasions.
 In 1643, the town was attacked by 2,000 troops under Robert Dormer, 1st Earl of Carnarvon.
 Its defences proved inadequate and it quickly surrendered but was spared the plunder and punishment it might otherwise have received.
-It remained under Royalist control for some time, but was eventually recaptured by the Puritans.
+It remained under Royalist control for some time, but was eventually recaptured by the Parliamentarians.

 In 1685 the Duke of Monmouth failed in his invasion attempt, the Monmouth Rebellion, and almost 300 of his men were condemned to death or transportation in the "Bloody Assizes" presided over by Judge Jeffreys in the Oak Room of the Antelope Hotel in Dorchester.